At a Glance: Best 1-4x Scopes

 The Alpha series is 9 inches long with a 30mm tube and weighs 16oz.
 It is also shockproof in case you are rough with your equipment.
 The turrets have ½ MOA clicks and a gnarly finish for good grip even with wet or oily hands.
 The clicks are audible but if you have hearing protection on you can actually go by feel.
 This 1-4x scope has an illuminated reticle with a battery and brightness settings next to the turrets.

 The only downside of this scope is the magnification ring, which is super hard to turn.
 The solution is to buy a ring with a throw lever for easier manipulation.
 Also, the illumination is not visible in bright daylight and is better used at dawn and dusk.
 The scope has very generous eye relief.
 So if you need your scope farther away from your eye than most then this is a perfect scope for you.
 The reticle is in the first focal plane.
 That means the reticle will appear to get bigger as you use higher power magnification.
 The glass is very good, clear, and crisp.
-For more details about this cool scope check out this video.

 - All necessary features and accessories in one package